This post contains affiliate links and images. Read more of my disclosure policy here.

 As you become more comfortable with WordPress and learn more about the world of building websites and blogs, you may want to upgrade in the future to a paid-for theme that has many more options for customization.

 If you’re interested in using a paid-for them for your blog, take a look at some of the themes from Restored 316 Designs, which is where I purchased my theme for Tendril Wild.
-Restored 316 Designs has tons of beautiful, feminine and easily customizable themes for bloggers.
+Restored 316 Designs has many beautiful, feminine and easily customizable themes for bloggers.

 Browse through all of their available themes here: